neils95/Trivio/SoftwareREADME.md

 <h2>Arduino</h2>

 <h3>Battery.cpp</h3>
+<p>This is a simple Arduino library to monitor battery consumption of your battery powered projects, being LiPo, LiIon, NiCd or any other battery type, single or multiple cells: if it can power your Arduino you can monitor it!
+The library monitors battery capacity by measuring the voltage across the battery terminals. </p>

 <h3>EMIC2.cpp</h3>
 <p>This is an Arduino library for interfacing the Emic 2 Text-to-Speech module.
 With the library, one can change the characteristics of the speech on the module through the use of methods and operators, for a less technical and more natural way of control.
 It can send messages provided as an immediate argument to a method, or by reference through a file in an SD card.